firebase/codelab-friendlychat-android/steps/index.lab.md

 }
 ```

-#### Test Sending Messages
+#### Test sending messages

 1. Click the  <img src="img/execute.png" alt="execute"  width="20.00" />**Run** button.
-2. Enter a message and hit the send button, the new message should be visible in the app UI and in the Emulators UI
+2. In your Android Emulator, enter a message, then tap the send button.
+The new message should be visible in the app UI and in the Firebase Emulator Suite UI.
-3. Tap the "+" image to select an image from your device.
+3. In the Android Emulator, tap the "+" image to select an image from your device.
 The new message should be visible first with a placeholder image, and then with the selected image once the image upload is complete.
-The new message should also be visible in the Emulators UI, as an object in the Database and as a blob in Storage.
+The new message should also be visible in the Emulator Suite UI, specifically as an object in the Realtime Database tab and as a blob in the Storage tab.

 ## Congratulations!